DobriyDed/docs-en/README.rst

 |docs|

-CSMM issues and docs
+English documentation
 ====================

-Issues-only repo for CSMM
-Also, the docs are here.

-CSMM is closed source but the project is tracked publically.

-If you are here for

-- Feature requests
-- Bug reports
-- Interested in development process
-- Want to write some documentation

-You're at the right place!
+If you want to write some docs, you're at the right place!

 For more info, please stop by the `Discord server <https://discordapp.com/invite/kuDJG6e>`_